General Idea: Exhibitions

+In 2022 as well, a focused retrospective of 250 of the Group's drawings, mostly done in New York, was exhibited at the Drawing Center, New York.
+The New Yorker reviewed it, saying, "The show has a deveptively playful air: the spectre of the AIDS epidemic is ever present."

 Legacy

 General Idea is widely recognized as a leading part of a branch of a conceptual art movement that embraced the expression of ideas in multiple media.
 They were instrumental in the creation and elaboration of Canadian artist-run culture.
 They are represented in the permanent collections of numerous museums, including the National Gallery of Canada, the Museum of Modern Art (New York), the Stedelijk Museum (Amsterdam).
 The estate of General Idea is represented by the Esther Schipper Gallery, Berlin, Maureen Paley, London, Galerie MAI 36, Zurich and Mitchell-Innes & Nash, New York.

 The General Idea archives is currently housed by the Library of the National Gallery of Canada, on long-term loan.

 General Idea appears in Derek May's 1981 documentary film on the Toronto art scene, Off the Wall.

 In 2003 a catalogue of their editions and multiples was published on the occasion of an exhibition curated by Fern Bayer.
 She also edited the publication.

 In 2022, the reading room of the Library and Archives of the National Gallery of Canada was renamed the General Idea Reading Room.
-The General Idea Fellowship, a stipendium-based research fellowship, was established in May of 2022.
+The General Idea Fellowship, a stipendium-based research fellowship, was established in May 2022.